JohnAskew/titanic/README.md

 #### 020-titanic-predict-logic-regression.py
 Learning can be as much observing what NOT to do as learning what to do.
 Here we use a simple LogisticRegression example.
-We observer the prediction displayed in the command line output, is NOT that accurate, ergo propter hoc, we should look for a more accurate model or at least tune our existing model.
+We observe the prediction displayed in the command line output, is NOT that accurate, ergo propter hoc, we should strive for greater accuracy or at least tune our existing model.
 Here we are introduced to new functionality from sklearn, sklearn.preprocessing.
-We tune the model and go from a very simple logistic regression model, to using a little algebra - polynomials.
+We tune the model and go from a very simple logistic regression model, to using algebra - polynomials.
 By comparing the outputs between a simple logistical regression and the polynomial model, we see the polynomial model reveals a higher prediction accuracy.
 It serves to point out a hint, from the output derived from running the raw data visualization programs starting with 00x- (000-xxx, 001-xxx, 002-xxx).
 The data does not fit or produce the training answers,